cerner/fhir.cerner.com/content/millennium/r4/financial/general/account.md

   * `_id` alone
   * `patient`, `identifier`, and `type` set to 'statement'
   * `-guarantor` and `type` set to 'financial-account'
-* When searching via `identifier`, the system must be 'https://fhir.cerner.com/&lt;EHR source id&gt;/codeSet/28200'.
-You may not search via `identifier` with a system of 'https://fhir.cerner.com/accountnumber'.
+* When searching via `identifier`, the system must be 'https://fhir.cerner.com/&lt;EHR source id&gt;/statement-number'.
+You may not search via `identifier` with a system of 'https://fhir.cerner.com/&lt;EHR source id&gt;/account-number'.
 * The `-guarantor` search parameter should contain a reference to a RelatedPerson when set.

 ### Headers